usnistgov/pf-recommended-practices/pf-recommended-practices/bp-guide-gh/ch3-data-generation-and-curation.md

 ## Overview

 Phase field models are characterized by a form of PDE related to an Eulerian free boundary problem and defined by a diffuse interface.
 Phase field models for practical applications require sufficient high fidelity to resolve both the macro length scale related to the application and the micro length scales associated with the free boundary.
-This requires extensive computationally resources and generates large volumes of raw field data.
+Performing a useful phase field simulation requires extensive computationally resources and can generate large volumes of raw field data.
 This data consists of field variables defined frequently across a domain or an interpolation function with many Gauss points.
 Typically, data is stored at sufficient temporal frequency to reconstruct the evolution of the field variables.

-In recent years there have been efforts to embed phase field models into ICME-based materials design workflows.
+In recent years there have been efforts to embed phase field models into ICME-based materials design workflows {cite}`TOURRET2022100810`.
 However, to leverage relevant phase field resources for these workflows a systematic approach is required for archiving and accessing data.
 Furthermore, it is often difficult for downstream researchers to find and access raw or minimally processed data from phase field studies, before the post-processing steps and final publication.
-In this document, we will provide motivation, guidance and a template for packaging and publishing FAIR data from phase field studies as well as managing unpublished raw data.
+In this document, we will provide motivation, guidance and a template for packaging and publishing FAIR data from phase field studies as well as managing unpublished raw data {cite}`Wilkinson2016`.
 Following the protocols outlined in this guide will provide downstream researchers with an enhanced capability to use phase field as part of larger ICME workflows and, in particular, data intensive usages such as AI surrogate models.
-This guide is not a complete guide about scientific data, but more of a though provoker so phase field practitioners are aware of the fundamental issues before embarking on a phase field study.
+This guide serves as a primer rather than a detailied reference on scientific data, aiming to stimulate thought and ensure that phase field practitioners are aware of the key considerations before initiating a phase field study.

 ## Definitions